ArchitaWadhwa/Sangya_video_deepfake_detection/README.md

 2. **Perform Real-Time Deepfake Detection:**
    - The application starts streaming video from your webcam, performing real-time analysis to detect deepfake content as the video streams.
+## Preprocessing Method

+- **YOLO for Face Detection and Tracking**:
+  - We used YOLO for face detection to preprocess the video frames.
+  - By tracking the face across frames, we avoid the need to detect the face in every frame, saving processing time and improving efficiency.

 ## Tech Stack